-Loss allowance for trade receivables has been measured at an amount equal to lifetime expected credit losses ("ECL").
+Loss allowance for trade receivables has been measured at an amount equal to ECL.
 The ECL on trade receivables are estimated using a provision matrix by reference to past default experience of the debtor and an analysis of the debtor's current financial position, adjusted for factors that are specific to the debtors, general economic conditions of the industry in which the debtors operate.